gottfriedsz/falsehoods-quantum/README.md

 FQ34.
 Quantum computer will destroy the world since you can create wormwholes with it.

    No, actually not.
 Actually it was just a hype by media and only a simplification of what happened.
-See https://scottaaronson.blog/?p=6871 for detailed explaination.
+See [Scott Aaronson's blog](https://scottaaronson.blog/?p=6871) for detailed explaination.

 FQ35.
 I have to use Python to program quantum computers.

-   No, see quantum falsehood #23.
+   No, see quantum falsehood FQ24.

 FQ36.
 Quantum effects only happen on small scales.

 FQ37.
 Quantum always means “discrete”.

 FQ38.
 Everything is uncertain in a quantum Universe.

+FQ39.
+Moore's Law is dead.

+   No. Moore's Law has been named after [Gordon Moore](https://en.wikipedia.org/wiki/Gordon_Moore), co-founder of Intel, in 1965 and "(...) is the observation that the number of transistors in an integrated circuit doubles about every two years." (https://en.wikipedia.org/wiki/Moore%27s_law), therefore Moore's Law is not applicable to quantum computing.
+While classical computers operate on bits & bytes and transistors made of silicon, quantum computer work with qubits and use photon, ions, electrons...
+Moore's Law is not dead, it just doesn't work in the field of quantum computing.

+   Quantum computing is a very new field in science, but there are already new observations like [Neven's Law or Rosen's Law](https://kjoo.be/moores-law-vs-roses-law-vs-nevens-law/).

 Licensed under [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).